MicrosoftDocs/microsoft-style-guide/styleguide/checklists/images-video-checklist.md

   - Tell a story.
 Focus on a few key points with no extraneous details.
   - Decide what will be in your audio voice-over and what text will appear on the screen.
   - Write clear, benefit-driven titles and descriptions.
   - Use sentence-style capitalization in all video content.
-It’s our style.
+It???s our style.
   - Avoid dates, product versions, or anything else that will date the video.
   - When
     recording the voice-over, speak clearly at a moderate pace.
-If you’re demonstrating tasks, don’t explain every minor action—show more than you tell.
+If you???re demonstrating tasks, don???t explain every minor action???show more than you tell.
   - Include full script captions for accessibility.
   - Use brand elements for opening and closing frames properly.
 (Check in with your marketing team, or use the [Microsoft end-card ](https://microsoft.sharepoint.com/teams/BrandCentral/Pages/Bundles/Microsoft_logo_endcard_animation.aspx)[animation and guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Pages/Bundles/Microsoft_logo_endcard_animation.aspx).
 (This page requires Microsoft network access.)